Moss Landing Power Plant: Combined Cycle Units 1 and 2

-Battery storage
+Battery energy storage facilities

 Utilities in California are required by a 2013 law to provide significant battery storage by 2024.
+The Moss Landing Power Plant site has since been chosen as California's primary location to provide battery based energy storage in order to better utilize renewable energy sources such as solar and wind on a grid-wide commercial scale.
+On June 29, 2018 Vistra Corp announced that it planned on building at the Moss Landing Power Station site, what became the world's largest commercial electric battery energy storage site.
+The batteries use around 100 GWh/year as energy lost during the round-trip.

+Planning and construction

-Vistra 500 kV
+Vistra Corp development

-On June 29, 2018, Vistra Energy, which merged with Dynegy on April 9, 2018, announced that it will develop a 300 MW / 1,200 MWh energy storage system to be located at Moss Landing, using the existing turbine building and existing interconnection from units 6 and 7, connecting to the 500 kV grid.
+On June 29, 2018, Vistra Energy announced that it will develop a 300 MW / 1,200 MWh energy storage system to be located at Moss Landing, using the existing turbine building and existing interconnection from units 6 and 7, connecting to the 500 kV grid.
 Vistra Energy expected the energy storage system to begin commercial operation by the end of 2020, pending receipt of approval from California Public Utilities Commission (CPUC).
 This would be the largest lithium-ion battery energy storage system in the world.
 The project began construction in December 2019, and Phase 1 began operating at the end of 2020.
-It is made of LG JH4 cells in TR1300 racks in two storeys in the old turbine hall.
+It was made of LG JH4 cells in TR1300 racks in two storeys in the old turbine hall.

 Phase 2 adding a further 100 MW / 400 MWh was completed in August 2021, bringing total capacity to 400 MW / 1,600 MWh.

-In September 2021, Phase 1 was shut down after a high temperature event caused by a leak in a liquid cooling hose, while Phase 2 kept operating.
-In February 2022, Phase 1 remained offline while Phase 2 also went offline after a sprinkler event.
-Most of the facility was back in operation as of July 2022.
+In 2023, construction of Phase 3 (113,000 modules in 122 special containers in open air) with another 350 MW / 1,400 MWh was underway to bring total capacity to 750 MW / 3,000 MWh, and commissioned in August 2023.

-An expansion to 1,500 MW / 6,000 MWh (also connecting to the 500 kV grid) was approved in August 2020, but not decided.
+An expansion to 1,500 MW / 6,000 MWh (also connecting to the 500 kV grid) was approved in August 2020, but the company stated it would only implement the expansion if market conditions were advantageous.